-Think it’s hard having 3 kids?
-Try 1,703.
-That’s the total number of kids Dr. Tim Hawkes has as headmaster of The King’s School.
-The educator and author’s brood at the Sydney, Australia boys school might dress funny in their floppy hats and stodgy coats.
-But under his direction, they take a respectable approach to topics fathers should take seriously with their sons: Like mental health, pornography, and how much it’ll actually cost them to buy a car.
-Hawkes’ new book, 10 Conversations You Must Have With Your Son, serves as a road map for some of these essential chats.
-Here, he discusses 4 talks men need to have with their boys more often.
+Dr. Tim Hawkes is headmaster of the King’s School.
+As an educator, he ensures his students take a respectful approach to topics fathers should take seriously with their sons, such as mental health, pornography, and how much it’ll actually cost them to buy a car.
+Hawkes’ new book, 10 Conversations You Must Have With Your Son, serves as a roadmap for some of these essential chats.

-The most common causes of death of teenage boys in the Western world are accidents and suicide, says Hawkes.
-The fastest growing ailment is depression.
-He says fathers have to teach their kids how to insulate against this “black dog,” and that means bringing the conversation out into the open.
+The most common causes of death for teenage boys in the Western world are accidents and suicide, says Hawkes.
+The fastest-growing ailment is depression.
+He says fathers have to teach their kids how to insulate themselves against this “black dog,” and that means bringing the conversation out into the open.

 He also says to open up the lines of communication by encouraging your kids to ask questions like “When did you no longer like Mom, but you knew you loved her?” says Hawkes.
 It’s a conversation that will lead to others.
 He also says to start bringing up sexual topics during the elementary school years, because unfortunately, that’s when it starts to get real nowadays.

 This is the easiest trick of all — you just need to show up.
 Research shows that most dads spend only a few minutes a day with their sons.
 So, be the dad who logs a ridiculous amount of time driving to whatever karate class, finger-painting show, or recorder recital they’re having.
 That commute might also be a good time to bring up something you’ve been meaning to talk to them about.